Gabrielle Union Sizzles In Red Crop Top And Celebrates Happy Hour

 Union, who is married to former NBA player Dwyane Wade, constantly posts things that show off her personality on Instagram for her followers.
 The beauty is constantly posting silly snaps backstage or at events, or while she’s with Wade on their international travels or getting ready for date night.

 While the latest look she shared was quite casual, Union also isn’t afraid to rock an edgier vibe from time to time.
-In a series of snaps she shared on Instagram yesterday, the bombshell rocked a leather jumpsuit that accentuated her insane body, and paired the look with natural hair for an effortlessly edgy look.
+In a series of snaps she shared on Instagram yesterday, the bombshell rocked a leather jumpsuit that accentuated her insane body, pairing the look with natural hair for an effortlessly edgy look.

 Delivered To Your INBOX